beauwilliams/DSCMQWebsite/README.md

 ## Technology Stack

-Flask is a lightweight web framework that allows us to build simple applications quickly.
+**Web Framework** Python/Flask is a lightweight web framework that allows us to build simple applications quickly.

-Gunicorn - aka Green Unicorn is a lightweight http server which is simple to use and compatible with a wide variety of software.
+**Application Server** Gunicorn - aka Green Unicorn is a lightweight http server which is simple to use and compatible with a wide variety of software.
 It differs from a web server such as apache of nginx in that Gunicorn is an _application server_

-Lastly Python is our chosen language for its ease of use.
+**Hosting and Deployment** Heroku cloud plaftorm

+**Markup/Styling** HTML/CSS

+**Graphics/Application Logic** Javascript

 ## How to set up a development environment